ishwar6/my-own-redis-in-python/docs/approach.md

 Stage-9: RDB Persistence
-In this stage, you'll add support for two configuration parameters related to RDB persistence, as well as the CONFIG GET command.
+In this stage, we'll add support for two configuration parameters related to RDB persistence, as well as the CONFIG GET command.

 RDB files
 An RDB file is a point-in-time snapshot of a Redis dataset.
 When RDB persistence is enabled, the Redis server syncs its in-memory state with an RDB file, by doing the following: